Marine and Offshore

 CriterionWhat to check

 Classification approvalConfirm which classification societies are required.
-Verify the certificate covers the specific device variant.
-Check the certificate is current and valid for the installation country.
+Verify that the certificate is current, covers the selected device configuration and is accepted for the vessel, asset and applicable project requirements.

 ATEX / IECExMany offshore and marine locations require explosion protection in addition to classification approval.
 Verify zone classification and required protection concept.